Sail Buddy

 1. Go to iPhone settings and choose the wifi network created by your hardware

-2. Tap the Settings icon in Sail Buddy, then tap the NMEA Configuration button and enter the network settings for your hardware
+2. Launch Sail Buddy, go to Settings / Connection and enter the network settings for your hardware

 3. Also enable the appropriate options under Hardware Support for your hardware